gutiluis/BasketballGame/README.md

 ## How to Play inside the terminal

-1. python main.py inside the current working directory
+1. run: python main.py; inside the current working directory
 2. Follow the on-screen prompts to take a shot.
 3. The game determines if the shot is successful.
 4. Points are added for successful shots.
 5. The game ends when the winning condition or limit is reached.

+---

+## Technologies used
+- Python

 ---